merbar/CarND-Advanced-Lane-Lines/writeup.md

 - a minimum amount of one third of windows need to contain the candidate line for it to be valid The method returns a polynomial fit and a confidence measure.
 Confidence is defined by the amount of unique non-zero pixels along the y-axis and is between 0.0 and 1.0

 *Example line confidence.
 Right line covers only about 3/4 of the image in Y and has a confidence of 0.72.
-Whereas the right light is detected over the entire distance and has a confidence of 1.0*
+Whereas the left lane is detected over the entire distance and has a confidence of 1.0*
 ![Line confidence](output_images/lineConfidence1.jpg)

 Once a line has been detected, I search within a margin of the previous polynomial fit to detect the current frame's line.